The Colusa County Superior Court Mediator, provides assistance to parties, as an impartial third party in developing a parenting plan/agreement.

 - Supervised Visitation: When the children's safety and well-being require that visits with the other parent be supervised by you, another adult, or a professional agency.
 Supervised visitation is sometimes also used in cases where a child and a parent need time to become more familiar with each other, like if a parent hasn’t seen the child in a long time and they need to slowly get to know each other again

-- No Visitation: This option is used in situations when visiting with the parent, even with supervision, would be physically or emotionally harmful to the children.
-In these cases, it is not in the best interest of the child for the parent to have contact with the child
+- No Visitation: This option is used in situations when visiting with the parent, even with supervision, could be physically or emotionally harmful to the children.

 A time-share plan is another term used for visitation plan.